Why does my bunny chew my wallpaper, discipline and training

 The answer is to use a combination of gentle discipline and acceptable alternatives

-Its best to provide lots of chew toys that can act as a tasty distraction.
+It is best to provide lots of chew toys that can act as a tasty distraction.
 There are many chew toys that can be bought from pet stores.
 The favorites seem to be softer toys made from wicker however, these may not last as long as a solid wooden toy.
 Wicker balls are good as there is the additional fun of rolling them around.
 Grass mats are also a favorite amongst bunny parents however they can be a bit messy when they fall apart.

 If your bunny loves shredding paper, then you can contain this behavior and mess and have a lot of fun by building a digging box.

-Place it over they area where you bunny has been chewing you wall paper and encourage them to play in the box instead.
+Place it over they area where you bunny has been chewing you wallpaper and encourage them to play in the box instead.
 This will keep they away from the wall and with a few kind words and treats they will soon be distracted from the wallpaper.

 Looking for fiber to eat, always give your bunny a stack of hay to much